 Malibu® Sweet Sorghum

 Much like sugarcane, Malibu sweet sorghum is crushed to produce a sugary juice that can be fermented into ethanol as well as other fuel molecules and biobased products.
 As such, it is emerging as a complement to sugarcane for the ethanol industry in Brazil as well as a feedstock that can be used for biofuels and biobased products production in areas where sugarcane is poorly adapted.Learn more

 Palo Alto® Biomass Sorghum

 Palo Alto biomass sorghum is a broadly adapted, high-yielding crop with strong tolerance to heat and drought.
-Its range of maturities and ease of establishment make it well suited to providing just-in-time biomass for power production or conversion to cellulosic biofuels.Learn more
+Its range of maturities and ease of establishment make it well suited to providing just-in-time biomass for power production.Learn more

 Sales and use of our products in any jurisdiction may be subject to hybrid registration and import restrictions